Social Security Disability

 The Social Security Administration pays disability benefits to people who cannot work because of a medical condition that is expected to last at least one year or result in death.
-You are eligible for disability benefits if you are disabled and unable to work at all before becoming eligible for benefits.
+You are eligible for disability benefits if you are disabled and unable to work.
 If you have not worked enough to qualify for disability benefits, you may be eligible to receive Supplemental Security Income (SSI).

 Our law firm, Novitzke, Gust, Sempf, Whitley & Bergmanis handles Social Security Disability (SSD) claims and appeals throughout Wisconsin and Minnesota.
 We not only complete and file needed paperwork, but also advise you throughout the process, making sure you have the information you need.

 We handle Social Security cases from the initial application through all levels of appeals, including Federal Court Appeals.
 We have years of experience and an established record.
 For additional information, follow the links below:

 - Please refer to our representative cases page for examples of Federal Court Social Security decisions.